 Finally, you must build your stakeholder relationships.
 As an engineering leader, your stakeholders become product, design, and data science partners—and in a more senior role, marketing, sales, and other execs.
 Having a great product isn’t enough if no one buys it.
 You need to ask questions to understand why you are building what you’re building.

 Again, I don’t want to make it sound overwhelming.
 If you can enjoy the process and think “this is just a new thing to learn,” it will really be fun.

-We hear you have a background in comedy from Second City Training Center—how has that shaped you as a leader?
+You studied comedy at The Second City Training Center—how has that shaped you as a leader?

 Yes, I did a bunch of improv for a few years, and a little bit of stand-up.
 I studied both.
 Comedy definitely shaped me as a leader, just like being a technical leader has shaped me as a human being.
 Everything we do shapes us.
 I try to be aware of what those things are, and if they’re helping me, I try to magnify them.

-With stand up, I was impacted by how much you iterate on what you write.
+With stand-up, I was impacted by how much you iterate on what you write.
 So many times I tried a line with a group of fellow improvisers and comics, and what I thought was very funny wasn’t actually funny.
-I learned so much through the process of taking one sentence, saying it in ten different ways, and seeing which way makes the most impact—where to pause, where not to pause, whether you get a laugh.
+I learned so much through the process of taking one sentence, saying it in 10 different ways, and seeing which way makes the most impact—where to pause, where not to pause, whether you get a laugh.